 - You need a place on the Internet to call “home”.
 A place where you are safe from aggressive algorithm changes and sketchy partnerships with other companies.

 - With your own website, you’re the boss.
 You control how the how your artwork is displayed.
 More importantly, you control the price.
-You don’t have to pay any commissions and you’ll get 100% of the profits.
+You don’t have to pay any commissions and you’ll get to keep 100% of the profits.

 I’ve been selling my digital artwork here on Norebbo.com since 2009.
 Back then, it was a stock photo e-commerce store filled with nothing but my own 3-D renderings.
 It did fairly well, but I eventually switched over to a blog format so that I could create different kinds of content and build a better relationship with my audience.